 Additionally, both the hygienist and the dentist are trained to perform a thorough visual inspection of your mouth as well as interpret any x-rays that are taken of your teeth and jaws.
 This allows them to effectively diagnose potential health problems, recommend the best treatments possible, and oversee treatment, all of which promotes excellent long-term oral health.
 What’s most interesting about this aspect of professional care is the fact that most of these diagnoses and treatments can occur before you begin suffering any acute symptoms.
 In that case, allowing a dental professional to perform a cleaning and examination can prevent not only pain, but also the finances necessary for extensive dental care in the long run.

 While establishing and maintaining an excellent DIY oral health habit is vitally important, you should never underestimate the value of obtaining professional dental care as well.
 If cost is standing in the way of scheduling an appointment, consider using a dental discount program to help mitigate expense.
+Or are you an employee without dental insurance?
+Find out how you can still afford dental care in our employee dental savings guide.
 Don’t procrastinate!
 Instead, be sure you’re seeing a dentist at least once every six months to augment your daily oral health care home habits.